 The most severe forms of corruption occur in the reverse of the authorized/allocated condition where funds are authorized in the sense that they will meet a need or support a project on which there is consensus.
 Still, the actors who seek the funds use a strategic means to secure the allocation.
 Understanding this fact is the best way to find the line in the sand that matters.
 It helps separate political banter and partisanship from what is factually determined by standing authorizations and measured allocations to which the actors can be held accountable.

 The following examples illustrate corruption as an agent of change at the state level.
 The dangers of attacking public institutional efforts to implement reforms are critical and should not be part of political dialogue unless it is an independent evaluation of excesses and errors.
-The bills the legislature state Senate has offered solutions that would prevent the condition in which New Yorkers find themselves.
-It is your busted, “post-trauma” and catastrophic resolution policy ending in the prosecution of criminal intent.
+The Senate has offered solutions that would prevent the condition in which New Yorkers find themselves.
+Unfortunately, it is your busted, “post-trauma” and catastrophic resolution policy ending in the prosecution of criminal intent.
 That is not good enough.

 When a Corporation